Husher, Wisconsin

 Husher (also Hisher, Hoosier) is a former unincorporated community located within the Village of Caledonia, in Racine County, Wisconsin, United States.
 It is generally known as the area extending in all directions between 1/2 mile to 1 mile from the intersection of Wisconsin Highway 38 and Nicholson Road.
 This intersection is 2 miles south of the Racine/Milwaukee County line.

+The population of Husher is believed to be 1-2, due to there being only 1 habited house in the community.

+Husher consistes of 3 buildings, the Husher Pub and Grill, the Husher Car Company, and a house.

 History

 Historical legend states this area was named after Hoosier Creek, which runs through the area.
 Hoosier was spelled phonetically, and "Husher" was born.